Pine Mountain Settlement School

 Her keen interest in dancing was also indicated by her life-long membership in the American English Folk Dance Society and her status as one of their leading experts on American folk dance, especially adaptations of English Country Dance styles.
 Possibly her interest and expertise were passed down from her father Neils, a Danish sea-captain, who would have been familiar with many of the Danish folk-school dances that borrowed from the English Country Dance repertoire.

-Her botanical interests often found her consulting with the staff at the School on landscaping projects and some of the lovely vistas including native plantings are the result of Abby Winch Christensen’s keen eye for landscaping.
+Her botanical interests often found her consulting with the staff at the School on landscaping projects and some of the beautiful vistas including native plantings seen in eary photograhs are the result of Abby Winch Christensen’s keen eye for landscaping.
 She was a good botanist and introduced many at Pine Mountain to the edible morel mushroom.
-She also “discovered” the so-called “climbing fern,” an unusual trailing fern (climbing fern ?) found in several locations at Pine Mountain and known for its rarity.
+She also “discovered” the so-called “climbing fern,” an unusual trailing fern to that had a tendency to seek higher terrains.
+It is unique to several locations at Pine Mountain and known for its rarity.
 She was a close friend of Ruth Gaines who is also credited with keeping a watchful eye on the botanical landscape at Pine Mountain.

-Her mechanical drawing skill may best be seen in her drawings for WWII aircraft.
+Her mechanical drawing skill may best be seen in her drawings of WWII aircraft which were left to the School.
 Some of her very elegant aeronautical engineering drawings remain at Pine Mountain.
 Produced as a part of her war effort, the drawings are highly detailed drafts and describe various parts of aircraft used in WWII.

 Abby’s presence at Pine Mountain was well-received.
-Her contributions are lasting and in an early letter of February 28, 1928, to Abby’s mother, Abbie Holmes Christensen, Ethel de Long Zande, the School’s co-founder and co-director, wrote
+Her contributions are lasting and in an early letter of February 28, 1928, to her mother, Abbie Holmes Christensen, Ethel de Long Zande, the School’s co-founder and co-director, tells us

 Winnie [Abby’s other nickname] runs in every day, and I feel very sensible of my blessings every time she comes. … It seems to me I couldn’t contemplate living here on our hill without her for my next-door neighbor.